 After World War I, commercial aviation began to expand rapidly as airlines such as Western Air Express, Pan American Airways, and TWA emerged to serve growing demand for passenger travel and cargo transport.

-You’d see aviation shift from novelty to infrastructure as the U.S. Airmail service proved planes could move people and goods reliably, building airline competition and raising passenger safety standards.
+Aviation shifted from novelty to infrastructure as the U.S. Airmail service proved planes could move people and goods reliably, building airline competition and raising passenger safety standards.

 By the end of the 1940s, wartime aircraft converted for civilian use and new engineering advances pushed international travel forward, especially across the Atlantic.
+Air travel was no longer an elite experiment.
+It had become a practical, expanding option for more people.

 Why Mail Kept Early Airlines Flying